The Ultimate Comparison: Dragonflies and Mayflies

 Dragonflies and mayflies differ significantly in how they transition from their final larval instar to the adult form.
 Both dragonflies and mayflies molt by climbing out of the water, splitting their exoskeletons apart, and perching on vegetation until their wings harden.

-In contrast, mayflies are famously short-lived.
-Most species live for only about an average of twenty-four hours (Bauernfeind and Soldan 2012), although a few can live up to three days.
-The white mayfly (Ephoron album) lives only around ninety minutes and have such short lifespans that the females don’t live long enough to molt into imagines; they mate and lay their eggs as sub-adults (Edmunds 1976).
+Adult mayflies mature and emerge all at the same time, an event known as “mass emergence”.
+During this time, they climb out of the water, form mating swarms, mate, lay eggs, and die simultaneously.
+Most species live for only about an average of 24 hours (Bauernfeind and Soldan 2012), although a few can live up to three days.
+The white mayfly (Ephoron album) lives only around 90 minutes.
+They live for so short a period of time that the females mate and lay their eggs as sub-adults (Edmunds 1976).

-Mayflies are famous for their astonishingly well-synchronized mass emergences during which hundreds and thousands of mayflies climb out of the water, form huge mating swarms above swarm markers such as rocks, bushes, twigs, or trees, mate, lay eggs, and die all at the same time.
 Mayflies are tempting targets for all manner of predators.
-The mass emergence of so many individuals at once is thought to be an evolutionary adaptation to overwhelm available predators and ensure that enough mayflies survive to reproduce.
+The mass emergence of so many individuals at once likely represents an evolutionary adaptation to overwhelm predators and ensure enough mayflies survive to reproduce.

 A calm lake surface dotted with hundreds of mating and egg-laying (or "ovipositing") mayflies.